Troubleshooting - PD9100 & PD9200 Series Power Converters

 STEP # 1 Converter Output Voltage Test

-- Using a 5/32 Allen wrench, loosen the screw and disconnect the Positive Battery wire from the RV converter Positive Output Terminal (see below).
+- Using a 5/32 Allen wrench, loosen the screw and disconnect the Negative Battery wire from the RV converter Negative Output Terminal (see below).

 - Connect 120 VAC Shore Power to the RV.